olov/strto/README.md

 # strto.js
-strto is a strict string-to-number conversion library.
-Works in node and browsers.
+strto is a strict string-to-number conversion library that works in node and browsers. strto is tiny, adding ~300 bytes to your gzipped payload.